-Last year, Charlotte-Mecklenburg Schools operated an average of 1,225 buses that traveled an estimated 140,000 miles each day.
-Approximately 88,000 students utilized CMS transportation services each day.
-The district provides transportation for any student who is deemed eligible based on the Board approved student assignment policy and regulations.
+In 2008-2009, Charlotte-Mecklenburg Schools operated an average of 1,255 buses that traveled an estimated 140,000 miles each day.
+Approximately 112,000 students utilized CMS transportation services each day.
+The district provides transportation for any student who is deemed eligible based on the Board-approved student assignment policy and regulations.
 CMS Transportation will provide services to and from school for eligible students with bus stops and bus route assignments based on their residence address in the district's student information system.

 It is very important to maintain a current and accurate address through your school at all times.
-Please note: Conditions such as grandfathered students and/or students who may have relocated from one address to another may establish different transportation eligibility criteria.
-Parents may become responsible for morning delivery and afternoon pickup if an address change results in the child moving outside of his/her home school and the family chooses for the child to remain in the current or non-home school.
+Please note: Parents may become responsible for morning delivery and afternoon pickup if an address change results in the child moving outside of his/her home school and the family chooses for the child to remain in the current or non-home school.
 (See more details below) Individual student situations may vary and not all conditions may apply to the above general statement.
 If you have specific questions, please contact your school administrator.

 Transportation for alternate stop locations, other than the one assigned based on the student's residence address, to include licensed daycares and/or a relative's address, will be provided within the student's attending school boundary.
 Only those students eligible for transportation may request these transportation arrangements.
 Please note that transportation services will not be granted to locations such as public businesses (e.g., a parents' workplace), non-CMS after school activities (e.g., dance studio, karate classes) or student workplaces.
 A Transportation Request Form must be completed for an alternate stop to be considered.
-Parents should submit their request by going online to www.cms.k12.nc.us and under Quick Links click on Transportation Service Request Forms; select the Alternate Stop Request.
+Parents should submit their request by going online to www.cms.k12.nc.us and, located at the bottom of the home page under Bulletin Board, click on 2009-2010 Transportation Service Request Forms.